MHD-Maajid/Samp-Ammo-Feature/README.md

 Weapon ammo system  - Developed by Simon</>

+Limited ammo system player have to craft or buy different ammo's according to use their weapon, player can carry, drop, etc when the ammo is even zero

+Custom Mag size and Magazines admin can make a weapon magazine size custom which can bypass normal limit magazine size of Gta sanandreas

 read features.md to know about the features on Ammo system

 read howtosetup.md to integrate this system to your game-mode this system stands as a include